Marvel Snap Zone Premium

 So How Do I Recognise A Bot In Game?

 For now, Bots appear to use a selection of the Default Avatars given to all players at the beginning of Marvel Snap – including popular choices such as Misty Knight, Agent 13, Medusa and Cyclops.
-There has been some reports of bots also using unreleased avatars too, but this is being investigated by Second Dinner and should not be the case.

 As mentioned above, “Human” bots that you’ll mostly bump into in lower ranks tend to follow two naming conventions: one-word first names, or a compound name that contains an adjective and a noun.
+Bots at a higher level have been updated to have much more unpredictable and unique names, so don’t let the name alone convince you it is a bot.

 Card Backs 2

 Bots may also use a variety of Card Backs at their disposal, such as ones from previous Season Passes.
+They will not, however, use cardbacks from the current season.

 Okay, Is There Outside-Of-Game Ways I Can Be More Certain?